 IT Security Specialist Education Requirements

-Specific coursework and in-demand skill sets to look for in an IT security specialist education program include networking and network security, operating system administration, business continuity & disaster recovery, intrusion detection, hardware & software configuration, risk management and computer forensics.
+Specific coursework and in-demand skill sets to look for in an IT security specialist education program include networking and network security, operating system administration, business continuity & disaster recovery, intrusion detection, hardware & software configuration, risk management and digital forensics.
 IT security specialists need strong communication skills, as they are responsible for educating technical and non-technical staffers on computer security protocols and raising information security awareness.

-IT Security Specialist Training, Certificates & Degrees
+IT Security Specialist Training Programs

 Browse the top-reviewed undergrad & graduate degrees, professional certificates, online courses and self-paced training programs matching the IT security specialist education requirements and career path.

 - Design, Manage & Secure Networks

 - Prepare for In-Demand IT Certifications

 - Identify and Manage Cybersecurity Risk